 In verse two, we see that the Holy Spirit came suddenly in their midst.
 The Spirit did not discriminate one believer from another.
 He gave this gift to everyone there.
 "And suddenly there came a sound from heaven as of a rushing mighty wind, and it filled all the house where they were sitting."
-The scripture did not say it was a wind it says it sounded like wind.
-This say wind, it says it sounded like wind.
+The scripture did not say it was a wind, it says it sounded like wind.
 This supernatural presence of God filled the entire house.